 Let me go over each one of these costs and show you how to reduce them, if practical:

-The Medicare Part D premium that you pay monthly is based upon the plan you choose…and as I point out when I talked about comparing Medicare Part D plans the monthly premium is one of the LEAST important aspects to choosing a Part D plan.
+The Medicare Part D cost that you pay monthly is based upon the plan you choose…and as I point out when I talked about comparing Medicare Part D plans the monthly premium is one of the LEAST important aspects to choosing a Part D plan.

 The most important aspect is the formulary, the list of prescription drugs that are covered by the plan you choose.